The library holds a substantial amount of material relevant to the Peak District and lead mining in particular.

 Archive boxes and binders

-The library holds a number of miscellaneous items in the boxes and binders listed on this page.
+The library holds a number of miscellaneous items in these boxes and binders (PDF).

 We have many collections of historic photographs – highlights of some of them can be found in various photo galleries on this web site.
 Notable collections include: